lumsx/devstack/README.md

 ]
 ```

-7. Run `docker-compose restart lms` in the `/edly/edX` folder.
+7. Run `docker-compose restart lms` in the `/edly/edX/devstack` folder.
-8. Run `paver update_assets` in the docker shell from the `/edx/app/edxapp/edx-platform` folder.
+8. Enter the LMS docker shell through `make lms-shell`.
+Run `paver update_assets` in the docker shell from the `/edx/app/edxapp/edx-platform` folder.
 9. Exit the docker shell using `Ctrl+D`
 10. Run `make lms-restart`
 11. Go to `http://localhost:18000/admin` and login using `edx` and `edx`.